St. Jude Children’s Research Hospital was founded in 1962 by the late entertainer

 by public contributions.

-75% of St. Jude's operating costs are covered by public contributions.
+75% of St. Jude's operating costs were raised by private donations.

 On average, 5,400 active patients visit the hospital each year, most of whom are treated